Algerian War: French counter-insurgency operations

 Despite complaints from the military command in Algiers, the French government was reluctant for many months to admit that the Algerian situation was out of control and that what was viewed officially as a pacification operation had developed into a war.
 By 1956, there were more than 400,000 French troops in Algeria.
-Although the elite colonial infantry airborne units and the Foreign Legion bore the brunt of offensive counterinsurgency combat operations, approximately 170,000 Muslim Algerians also served in the regular French army, most of them volunteers.
+Although the elite airborne infantry units of the Troupes coloniales and the Foreign Legion bore the brunt of offensive counterinsurgency combat operations, approximately 170,000 Muslim Algerians also served in the regular French army, most of them volunteers.
 France also sent air force and naval units to the Algerian theater, including helicopters.
 In addition to service as a flying ambulance and cargo carrier, French forces utilized the helicopter for the first time in a ground attack role in order to pursue and destroy fleeing FLN guerrilla units.
 The American military later used the same helicopter combat methods in the Vietnam War.
 The French also used napalm.

 The French army resumed an important role in local Algerian administration through the Special Administration Section (Section Administrative Spécialisée, SAS), created in 1955.
 The SAS's mission was to establish contact with the Muslim population and weaken nationalist influence in the rural areas by asserting the "French presence" there.
 SAS officers—called képis bleus (blue caps)—also recruited and trained bands of loyal Muslim irregulars, known as harkis.
 Armed with shotguns and using guerrilla tactics similar to those of the FLN, the harkis, who eventually numbered about 180,000 volunteers, more than the FLN activists, were an ideal instrument of counterinsurgency warfare.

 Harkis were mostly used in conventional formations, either in all-Algerian units commanded by French officers or in mixed units.
 Other uses included platoon or smaller size units, attached to French battalions, in a similar way as the Kit Carson Scouts by the U.S. in Vietnam.
 A third use was an intelligence gathering role, with some reported minor pseudo-operations in support of their intelligence collection.
 U.S. military expert Lawrence E. Cline stated, "The extent of these pseudo-operations appears to have been very limited both in time and scope. ...
 The most widespread use of pseudo type operations was during the 'Battle of Algiers' in 1957.
 The principal French employer of covert agents in Algiers was the Fifth Bureau, the psychological warfare branch.
 "The Fifth Bureau" made extensive use of 'turned' FLN members, one such network being run by Captain Paul-Alain Leger of the 10th Paras.
 "Persuaded" to work for the French forces included by the use of torture and threats against their family; these agents "mingled with FLN cadres.
 They planted incriminating forged documents, spread false rumors of treachery and fomented distrust. ...
 As a frenzy of throat-cutting and disemboweling broke out among confused and suspicious FLN cadres, nationalist slaughtered nationalist from April to September 1957 and did France's work for her."
 But this type of operation involved individual operatives rather than organized covert units.